Muhammad ibn Abd al-Jabbar ibn al-Hasan al-Niffari: Al-Mawāqif

-The more prominent and seminal of these collected works is al-Kitāb al-Mawāqif (The Book of Standings).
+The more prominent and seminal of these collected works is Kitāb al-Mawāqif (The Book of Standings).
 Al-Niffarī used the basical radical w/q/f (to stand) but uses a causative form to indicate an act of being stood up by the divine presence.
 As such, much of his work depicts an intimate relationship and unity with the divine presence, reflecting the author's attainment of fanā' (dissolution of the ego).
 These spiritual standings/stayings begin with versions of the phrase "He stayed me", referring to the same causative act.
 Furthermore, the standings reflect the eminence of the apocalyptic vision and the eschatological revelation, and the polarity of the experience of divine unity that switches between peace and terror.
 Finally, al-Niffarī purposefully uses unclear pronouns when referring to himself and the divine presence to highlight the confusion and the dissolution of the barrier between the two entities as they merge into one being.